PennyLaneAI/pennylane/doc/development/guide/logging.rst

 Customizing the logging configuration
 -------------------------------------

-As with any package that targets many domains, Python’s logging is as extensible and flexible as it is a challenge to configure for all user needs – ideally we define some good defaults that meet our development goals, and only deviate from them if required.
+As with any package that targets many domains, Python's logging is as extensible and flexible as it is a challenge to configure for all user needs – ideally we define some good defaults that meet our development goals, and only deviate from them if required.
 For further details and customization